DaVinci Resolve

-DaVinci Resolve is a color grading, color correction, visual effects, and audio post-production video editing application for macOS, Windows, and Linux, developed by Blackmagic Design.
-It was originally developed by da Vinci Systems as da Vinci Resolve until 2009, when da Vinci Systems was acquired by Blackmagic Design.
-In addition to the commercial version of the software (known as DaVinci Resolve Studio), Blackmagic Design also distributes a free edition, with reduced functionality, simply named DaVinci Resolve (formerly known as DaVinci Resolve Lite).
+DaVinci Resolve is a proprietary application for non-linear video editing, color correction, color grading, visual effects, and audio post-production.
+It is developed by the Australian company Blackmagic Design for macOS, Windows, iPadOS and Linux.
+The software was originally created by the American company da Vinci Systems and released as da Vinci Resolve.
+In 2009, da Vinci Systems was acquired by Blackmagic Design, which has since continued the software's development.